Moving to Kentucky - Your Total Guide

 Does Kentucky immediately bring images of moonshine to mind?
 Us too.
 And rolling green pastures tied together with picket fences and scattered with noble beasts.
 This may be true to up a point, but we’ve discovered the state has a lot more to offer.

 The Bluegrass State is rife with different cultures and experiences.
 The distinctive regions of Kentucky offer newbies varied views of the state.
+No matter where you choose to move in Kentucky, make sure you're covered with amnestying affordable home insurance policy.
 Before thinking of moving to this derby-loving region, consider a few top insights.

 Kentucky took a hit during the recession in 2008 (like most places).
 Slowly but surely, it’s making its way back.
 While the state may be struggling to bring new movers in, the upside is cheaper housing than in most other states.
 Winning.

 - Zillow places the median selling price for a home at $155,600.

 - The median price for rent is $1,065.

 - United Van Lines released a study in 2017 that rated Kentucky 8th in the country for outbound moves.